 If you've looked for a new or used graphics card lately, the current going prices probably caused at least a raised eyebrow, maybe even three!
 Our GPU pricing index has additional details, but the market had a perfect storm of pandemic induced shortages and increased demand, and mining only made a bad situation worse.
 We've heard from people who have said, in effect, "I figured with the Ampere and RDNA2 launches, it was finally time to retire my old GTX 1070/1080 or RX Vega 56/64.
 Then I looked at prices and realized my old card is selling for as much as I paid over three years ago!"
 They're not wrong.
 Pascal and Vega cards from three or four years ago are currently selling at close to their original launch prices — sometimes more.
 If you've got an old graphics card sitting around, you might even consider selling it yourself (though finding a replacement could prove difficult).

-The good news for those not interested in mining is that profitability has dropped, thanks in part to China's crackdown on cryptocurrency miners.
+The good news for those not interested in mining is that profitability has dropped, and GPU prices followed suit (to a lesser degree).
 Now more than ever, we strongly discourage people from trying to strike it rich with crypto mining.
-Even with reduced GPU prices, it could take more than a year to break even, and Ethereum will switch to proof of stake some time around December or January — plus there's the environmental cost to consider.
+Even with reduced GPU prices, the best-case scenario right now requires more than a full year of 24/7 mining just to break even.
+Ethereum should make the switch to proof of stake some time before July (maybe), plus there's the environmental cost to consider.
 But the cryptocurrency market is nothing if not extremely volatile, and many are willing to take a risk now in hopes of scoring a big payoff later.

 Ultimately, we know many gamers and PC enthusiasts are upset at the lack of availability for graphics cards, but we cover all aspects of PC hardware — not just gaming.
 We've looked at GPU mining many times over the years, including back in 2011, 2014, and 2017.
 Those are all times when the price of Bitcoin shot up, driving interest and demand.
 2021 is just the latest in the crypto coin mining cycle.